lorawoodford/api-training/additional resources/README.md

 user='archivist21'
 password='guest1234'
 ```
-Your first step should be to populate this secrets file with your own information.
+Once you download this, populate this secrets file with your own information.

 ## Get a single Resource record with getSingleRecord.py
 This GET script retrieves a single ArchivesSpace record based on the record's 'uri,' which is specified in the 'endpoint' variable on line 13.
+The resulting output is named ASrecord.json, and will appear in the same directoy as where you saved the script.

 How to use:
-1. Download to a local directory
+1. Download to a local directory and open in Atom
+2. Investigate line 13.
+Change the URI to reflect which AS resource you want to download.
+If you do not know, go to the AS interface, navigate to the record, and look at the address bar.
+3.